ufopcsilab/projects/projects_ms.md

 > Students: Pedro Castro (Ph.D. candidate)

-> Description: Plant species can be recognized by its leaf, flower, fruit, etc. The aim of this project is to investigate deep learning methods in the context of plant species recognition via images.
+> Description: Plant species can be recognized by their leaves, flowers, fruit, etc. The aim of this project is to investigate deep learning methods in the context of plant species recognition via images.
 See this [paper](https://ieeexplore.ieee.org/abstract/document/9667141/) for more information.
 Dataset available within the [paper](https://www.sciencedirect.com/science/article/pii/S2352340921005965).

-6) **Deep learning aplied to medical imagens**
+6) **Deep learning applied to medical images**
 > Professors: Eduardo Luz, Gladston Moreira, Pedro Silva and Rodrigo Silva

 > Students: Jean Pinheiro